-Colorado’s job training programs provide $4.5M in grants per year to companies that are locating or expanding in Colorado.
-By paying costs associated with job training, the programs increase transferable job skills that support both the company’s competitiveness and enhance worker’s resumes and long-term employment opportunities.
+Colorado First and Existing Industry Customized Job Training Programs support Colorado’s workforce development by providing grants to existing companies as well as those locating or expanding in Colorado.
+By reimbursing costs associated with job training, the programs increase transferable job skills that both support the company’s competitiveness and enhance worker’s resumes and long-term employment opportunities.

 - All grant-funded training must be customized for the company’s specific needs.